-If you’re not sure what prone positioning is, check out this post published in Critical Care magazine, or this one by one of my favorite go-to sources when I need a quick overview of a complex topic.
+If you’re not sure what prone positioning is, this article by JAMA is excellent and up to date.
 Essentially, prone positioning refers to the practice of turning a patient FACE DOWN to improve lung perfusion and oxygenation when there is severe respiratory compromise present (like in ARDS).
 To effectively turn a patient over into a prone position, we use a specialty bed like this one, which goes by the super-cool name of RotoProne:

 What you’re looking at here is the head of the bed.
 All those blue cushiony things are specially-designed padding intended to keep your patient comfortably cocooned in the bed and free from pressure-related injury as you turn the bed and redistribute their weight significantly.
 That big round wheel is what turns the bed (and there’s another at the foot)…and through the opening is where your ETT, NGT, IV lines and whatnot are placed.
 And yes, it is pretty hard-core.
 And like most hard-core nursing practices…you really have to be on top of your game to take care of these patients.
 Take your usual level of vigilance and multiply it by 10 as you watch out for all the potential complications of this high-tech and, sometimes, controversial treatment.
 Please note that this post is NOT in any way meant to usurp your facility’s policies and procedures…when in doubt always, always, always ask!